Adrenal cortical carcinoma

 Heterogeneous mass is seen that is of high signal on T2 sequences.
-Areas of hemorrhage may result in variable signal intensity dependent on the age of the hemorrhage.
-Heterogeneous enhancement is seen with administration of gadolinium 1,4.
+Areas of hemorrhage may result in a variable signal intensity dependent on the age of the hemorrhage.
+Heterogeneous enhancement is seen with the administration of gadolinium 1,4.

 Arteriography may be performed in patients who present with a large mass for which the organ of origin cannot be determined 3.
 Selective catheterization can identify the primary vascular supply, and thus help distinguish adrenal from renal tumors.

 Ideally, treatment is with surgical excision, however, in many instances, the disease is advanced at the time of diagnosis, in which case chemotherapy (Mitotane) and radiation may be given for palliation.

 In general, males have a poorer prognosis, largely because they are less likely to have functioning tumors, and thus present later, with more advanced disease 5.